Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Sources of uncertainties on QCD coupling

 With the CT25prel baseline, the default global fit, using the \texttt{ksys=1} treatment (left panel), gives

 where the 68\% CL is computed according to $\Delta \chi^2=37$, the increase in the global $\chi^2$ consistent with the CT18 tolerance definition.
-This $\alpha_s(M_Z)$ value is in a good agreement with the current world average.
-At the same time, we observe that the preferred $\alpha_s(M_Z)$ values vary across the processes.
-For example, the DIS experiments prefer the lowest value ($\alpha_s(M_Z) = 0.1152$).
-Drell--Yan pair and top-quark pair production prefer higher values, 0.1198 and 0.1194, respectively.
+This $\alpha_s$ value is in good agreement with the current world average.
+At the same time, we observe that the preferred $\alpha_s$ values vary across the processes.
+For example, the DIS experiments prefer the lowest value ($\alpha_s(M_Z) = 0.1152$).\footnote{In the CT25 fit, the majority of DIS experiments prefer $\alpha_s(M_Z)<0.118$, but this preference is especially pronounced for the HERA DIS data at $Q<3.5$ GeV and BCDMS $F_2^p$ data.} Drell--Yan pair and top-quark pair production prefer higher values, 0.1198 and 0.1194, respectively.
 Inclusive jet production prefers an intermediate value ($\alpha_s(M_Z) = 0.1187$).
-The spread of preferences in Fig.~\ref{fig:alpha_s_chi2_scan} (left) reflects the differing pulls on $\alpha_s(M_Z)$ from various experiments and highlights tensions in the data.
+The spread of preferences in Fig.~\ref{fig:alpha_s_chi2_scan} (left) reflects the differing pulls on $\alpha_s$ from various experiments and highlights tensions in the data.